-Locally-run business services teams in the CPR's workforce centers have assisted employers with work-based-learning strategies, which can include internships, subsidized on-the-job training, and apprenticeships.
+Locally-run business services teams in the CPR's workforce centers have assisted employers with workbased-learning strategies, which can include internships, subsidized on-the-job training, and apprenticeships.

-At this writing, the CPR has 954 people in work-based-learning activities.
+At this writing, the CPR has 954 individuals in work-based-learning activities.
 This is 75% of work-based-learning currently happening in Colorado.